temporalio/documentation/kb/migrating-visibility-data-from-es6.md

 ## Upgrade with temporary shutdown

 1. Shut down the Temporal Cluster.

-2. Upgrade ES6 to ES7 according to Elasticsearch's documentation.
+1. Upgrade ES6 to ES7 according to Elasticsearch documentation.

 ## Rolling Upgrade